demurewolf/isstracker/README.md

 	- [x] Convert between metric and imperial measurements

 #### Bonus
-- [ ] Host it on some VPS for others to see
+- [x] Host it on Linode for others to see
 - [ ] ISS travel path until +/- 1 hour